Skip to content

 Switch the RSD to the real URI

-Once you reach the step where the first page of data is appearing correctly, you need to switch to using the actual API instead of the sample file, by editing your API Profile as described in Manage Query Profile .
+Once you reach the step where the first page of data is appearing correctly, you need to use the actual API instead of the sample file, by editing your API Profile as described in Manage Query Profile.

 In the RSD definition, replace the "uri" value with the actual API endpoint: